-The relocation of the Tower and Sheds would be performed in consultation with the SHPO and South Bay Historic Railroad Society and in a manner consistent with NRHP considerations and The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring & Reconstructing Historic Buildings.
-The relocation plan was developed in consultation with the South Bay Historic Railroad Society and, although considered an adverse effect under Section 106 of the National Historic Preservation Act, would result in relocated structures that retain the physical characteristics that qualify them for protection under Section 4(f).
+The relocation of the tower and sheds would be performed in consultation with the SHPO and South Bay Historic Railroad Society and in a manner consistent with NRHP considerations and The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring & Reconstructing Historic Buildings.
+The relocation plan was developed in consultation with the South Bay Historic Railroad Society and, although considered an adverse effect under Section 106 of the NHPA, would result in relocated structures that retain the physical characteristics that qualify them for protection under Section 4(f).
 The relocation would not result in a Section 4(f) use of the resources.
-The area vacated by the relocation of the Tower and Sheds, however, would be used as a construction staging area (CSA) and would result in a direct use of the resource.
+The area vacated by the relocation of the tower and sheds; however, would be used as a CSA and would result in a direct use of the resource.

 The affected portions of the historic Station currently serve transportation purposes (parking, transit center, and pedestrian access to transportation services).
 Implementation of the proposed project would result in ongoing use of the grounds for transportation purposes.
-This circumstance is addressed in Department of Transportation Environmental Impact and Related Procedures, Final Rule, Section 774.13(g):
+This circumstance is addressed in DOT Environmental Impact and Related Procedures, Final Rule, Section 774.13(g):